-(During intermission is a worse storm than in the first; Artist and Bonny carry on a crate, and go back into the storm. the 'scene of desolation' is tidied somewhat. ...the storm subsides; the clouds remain.)
+During intermission is a worse storm than in the first; Artist and Bonny carry on a crate and go back into the storm. the 'scene of desolation' is tidied somewhat; the crate, cracked open to air. ...the storm subsides; the clouds remain.

-ACT IV PART 2 OR "NO NEWS IS GOOD NEWS"
+ACT IV, PART II OR "NO NEWS IS GOOD NEWS"